-For this model normal adventitious ventilation is usually sufficient to satisfy the ventilation requirements.
+This appliance requires a minimum ventilation of 15cm2 for LPG models and 20cm2 for NG models in the room it is fitted in.
 In GB reference should be made to BS 5871 Part 2, and in IE reference should be made to the current edition of I.S.813 which makes clear the conditions that must be met to demonstrate that sufficient ventilation is available.

-If provided, any purpose provided ventilation must be checked periodically to ensure it is free from obstructions.
+A purpose provided ventilation must be checked periodically to ensure it is free from obstructions.